Escape to the Shenandoah Valley for a Romantic Getaway

 Fort Valley Ranch

 Drive about 45 minutes south of Harrisonburg to go horseback riding through the George Washington National Forest.
-At Fort Valley Ranch, choose from one hour, one and a half hour, half day, and whole day guided tours.
-Whatever your experience level, let these skilled guides teach you horseback riding etiquette and witness sweeping, panoramic views of the Massanutten Mountains.
+At Fort Valley Ranch, choose from one-hour, one-and-a-half-hour, half-day, and whole-day guided tours.
+No matter your experience level, you’ll learn horseback riding etiquette and techniques from these skilled guides while witnessing sweeping, panoramic views of the Massanutten Mountains.